Where are you based?

 What is your specialty?

 I am a Regulated Canadian Immigration Consultant and I operate a full-service immigration consulting firm.
 That means I can assist foreign nationals in most immigration related issues and cases.
 I am also a Certified Canadian Career Strategist and a PhD student in Higher Education Administration and Policy Analysis.
 As a result, I tend to focus my practice around helping foreign nationals who are thinking about relocating to Canada to either pursue higher education or reach new career goals.
 In other words I focus on offering consulting services to foreign nationals that focus on: immigration, career, and education.
-In any case, feel free to book a free consultation to see if I can be of assistance and if we are a good fit.
+In any case, the first step is to book a consultation.

 Do i need to hire a regulated Canadian immigration consultant (RCIC) to immigrate to canada?